Viorica Marian: Other

-Marian is a Fellow of the Psychonomic Society, a recipient of the Clarence Simon Award for Outstanding Teaching and Mentoring, the University of Alaska Alumni of Achievement Award, and the Editor’s Award for best paper from the Journal of Speech, Language, and Hearing Research.

 Marian graduated from college and started her PhD studies at the age of 19.

 In 2008, she was featured in a Get-Out-the-Vote episode of the Oprah Winfrey Show.

 In 2018, one of her tweets went viral and was viewed by over thirty million people across platforms: "I once taught an 8 am college class.
 So many grandparents died that semester.
 I then moved my class to 3 pm.
 No more deaths.
 And that, my friends, is how I save lives."

 In 1996, she worked as interpreter and envoy during the Olympic Games in Atlanta.